Meet the Only Two House Democrats Who Voted Against Formalizing the Trump Impeachment Inquiry

 Van Drew, a moderate Democrat, represents New Jersey’s 2nd Congressional district, which voted for Trump in 2016.
 He is one of several moderates who flipped a GOP district — by a margin of 8 points — to win his seat in the 2018 midterms.

 Before Thursday’s vote, he had also been one of a handful of Democrats who had not supported impeachment.
-Van Drew said afterwards that he had resisted sticking with his party because he was concerned that the impeachment process was becoming too partisan, and that it could backfire if Trump does not end up being removed from office.
+Van Drew explained that he had resisted sticking with his party because he was concerned that the impeachment process was becoming too partisan, and that it could backfire if Trump does not end up being removed from office.

 “He will still be president, and he will still be the candidate, but he will say — and will be correct — that ‘I’ve been exonerated,’” Van Drew tells TIME, predicting that the Republican-controlled Senate will likely support Trump in any potential impeachment trial.